Jen Beagin

-Jen Beagin is an American novelist and writer.
+Jen Beagin (born 1971) is an American novelist and writer.

 Life and career

 Early life and education

 Beagin grew up in Torrance, California, and moved to Lowell, Massachusetts, in her youth.
 She returned to college in her mid-30s, and attended the University of Massachusetts Boston.
 She earned an MFA in Writing from the University of California, Irvine.

 Professional life

 Among other jobs, Beagin was a long time housecleaner.
 This inspired the character of Mona, who is the housecleaner protagonist of her first two books.
+And, like the character Greta in the novel "Big Swiss," Beagin also transcribed therapy sessions "briefly."

 Published works

 Pretend I'm Dead (2015)

-Pretend I’m Dead, her first novel, received a starred review from Kirkus Reviews which also noted it among the Best Fiction of 2018.
-Pretend I’m Dead was shortlisted for The Center for Fiction’s 2018 First Novel Prize.
+Pretend I'm Dead, her first novel, received a starred review from Kirkus Reviews which also noted it among the Best Fiction of 2018.
+Pretend I'm Dead was shortlisted for the Center for Fiction First Novel Prize.
 The popular website Emily Books gave an early positive review of the book, the first edition of which was published by Northwestern University Press in 2015.
 The novel was reissued as a hardcover in 2018 by Simon & Schuster.